Workplace Environment

 Enhancement of systems for diverse workstyles

-To improve the quality of work and life of all employees and enable the sustainable development of the Company, we are promoting initiatives towards a work-life balance.
+To improve the quality of work and life of all employees and enable the sustainable development of the Group, we are promoting initiatives toward work-life balance.
 In accordance with revisions to the Labor Standards Act and the Act on Childcare Leave/Caregiver Leave, as well as the enactment of the Act on the Promotion of Women’s Participation and Advancement in the Workplace, we are revising our personnel system to accommodate diverse workstyles and promote their use.

-For an overview of benefits, please see here.
-(Japanese only)
+For an overview of benefits, please refer to this page (Japanese only)

 Main systems